-Jupiter Bay in Southeastern Florida is an All Ages Condominium Community with a Lake and a Walkway to the Beach
+Jupiter Bay in Southeastern Florida is an All Ages Condominium Community with a Lake and a Path to the Beach

 Established in 1982, Jupiter Bay Condominiums is an all ages community in Jupiter, Florida, about 90 miles north of Miami.
 It is near restaurants, shopping centers, theaters, beaches and Highway 1, which offers easy access to towns north and south.

 Located on 30 lush, well groomed acres, the community has 359 units in 14 two story, four story, five story and six story buildings.
 Most homes have one or two bedrooms and range from 821 square feet to 1,347 square feet.
-This community is popular with "snowbirds" and has a lot second home owners.
+Exteriors are pink or white.
+This community is popular with "snowbirds" and has a lot of second home owners.

-Current prices begin in the mid-$300,000s, but units occasionally come up for sale in the low-$200,000s.
+Prices begin in the low- to mid-$200,000s.
 Please verify this with a Realtor as prices may change.
 Eight homeowners' associations manage Jupiter Bay.

 The community's seven-acre lake has a bridge, a waterfall and a lighted walkway.
 Many homes have a lake view.
 Homeowners also enjoy two heated pools, a spa, two covered recreational areas, a poolside restaurant and bar, two tennis courts and a walkway to Carlin Park and the beach.
 Evening security is provided seven days a week.

-Jupiter is sedate, quaint and has a country club vibe.
-Palm trees sway, and pastel colored buildings glisten in the sun.
-The city is a golfing hub, home to at least 15 courses and a number of golf professionals (Tiger Woods lives on Jupiter Island, a barrier island and wealthy enclave just across the Intracoastal Waterway from Jupiter).
+Balmy, quaint and sedate, Jupiter is a golfing hub.
+It has at least 15 courses and a number of golf professionals (Tiger Woods lives on Jupiter Island, a barrier island and wealthy enclave just across the Intracoastal Waterway from Jupiter).